lynnlangit/learning-data-mesh/bookclub.md

 - Regular **meetings** (and recorded / posted to [YouTube](https://www.youtube.com/playlist?list=PL4Q4HssKcxYunGOPCphuUmilOhIrN-JUq))
 - **Slack** (for more discussion) - message Lynn via LinkedIn with your email for a Slack invite
 - **Code / patterns** info/examples (in this Repo) - group is interested in cloud demos
-    - GCP - Lynn
+    - GCP / DataPlex - Lynn
-    - AWS - several people
+    - AWS / Lake Formation - several people
     - Azure - several people

 ## Participants